kylefohrman/faceviewer/README.md

 	-u to show/hide face texture

-Please note that the objloader and vboindexer must be moved placed in the common file before running
+Please note that the objloader and vboindexer must be moved placed in the common file before running.
+View the .mp4 for a demonstration of the code.

 -Fohrman, Kyle